 HDR viewing – High Dynamic Range was decent on this TV, but not close to being the best I’ve seen to date from the likes of Sony’s XBR930D.
 Two key reasons for this performance is the KU6300’s lack of a 10-bit display panel and a wide color gamut color space.
 The TV’s peak brightness is about average but could be a bit brighter, which would also improve HDR performance.

 Motion blur and judder – Motion blur wasn’t an issue on sporting events or movie content with lots of fast action content.
 This was the case with the TV’s Auto Motion Plus feature set to “Auto”.

-Be mindful that Auto Motion Plus can add the soap opera effect when turned on, which can make film based movies look like video as seen in a soap opera program.
+Be mindful that Auto Motion Plus can add the soap opera effect when turned on, which can make film-based movies look like a video as seen in a soap opera program.
 So if you are not experiencing any motion blur or judder, and/or not sensitive to these motion artifacts, I suggest you leave it turned off.

 The KU6300 doesn’t deliver high-end performance, nor was it designed to.
 It does, however, present a very solid and satisfying picture image.
 Colors are accurate with a decent amount of richness and vibrancy.
 It also delivers very good contrast and black level performance.

 In addition, this budget-friendly and value priced model will get you to the next level in home entertainment with the latest must-have features such as 4K UHD and HDR picture enhancing technologies, not to mention a robust smart TV platform driven by a Tizen operating system.

 So, if you’re in the shopping mode for a new 4K Ultra HD TV that delivers the basic essentials in performance and features, all at a reasonable price, then check out Samsung’s KU6300.